evseevdan/voronoi/README.md

 Run Jupyter Notebook and open the `voronoi.ipynb` file.
 Run the first two cells (module imports and function definitions) - the program is then ready to use.

-If you encounter any issues, feel free to email me. `yevseyev.dan@gmail.com`
+If you encounter any issues, feel free to email me at `yevseyev.dan@gmail.com`.

 # Documentation